KxSystems/docs/docs/interfaces/hdf5/user-guide.md

 Where

--   `fname` name of a HDF5 file as a char string
+-   `fname` name of a HDF5 file as a string

 returns null on successful creation of file.
 Attempting to create a file that already exists will result in an error